drangara/MFIX-Exa/README.md

 # MFIX-Exa
-This is the public face of the MFiX-Exa project, hosting the documentation, gallery of results, etc. The website is: https://amrex-codes.github.io/MFIX-Exa/
+This is the public face of the MFIX-Exa project, hosting the documentation, gallery of results, etc. The website is: https://amrex-codes.github.io/MFIX-Exa/

 ## Editing